Frequently Asked Questions

 If you need an accommodation in your class, please contact Disability Services so that individual arrangements can be made.

-I’m an international student and I won’t be able to get a visa in time to be on campus for the fall semester.
+I’m an international student and I won’t be able to get a visa in time to be on campus for the spring semester.
 What do I need to do?

 Can International students still take online classes like in the Spring?